Seeed-Studio/wiki-documents/docs/Sensor/Grove/Grove_System.md

 ## Size of Grove

-There're 5 size of Grove.
+There are 5 sizes of Grove.

 | 1X1 | 1X2 | 1X3 | 2X2 | 2X3 |
 |---|-----|------|-----|----|